mineur/instagram-parser/docs/the-response.md

 # The response objects
+In this section you will se the kind of output you will receive once you run the parsers.

 ## Instagram Post object
-Once you run the tags parser in your console, you will get an infinite bunch of objects similar to this one:
+Every parser that returns instagram posts will give you an object like this one:
 ```php
 Mineur\InstagramParser\Model\InstagramPost {#36
   -id: 1539101913268979330